VxidDev/VoidPad/README.md

 # VoidPad 🖤

-VoidPad is a minimal yet powerful text editor built with Python and Tkinter.
+VoidPad is a minimal yet powerful text editor built with Python and Tkinter&CustomTkinter.
 Designed for simplicity, speed, and customization, VoidPad makes coding or note-taking a breeze.

 ## Features ✨
 - Lightweight and fast ⚡